Patient from Norwegian island with contaminated water dies

-COPENHAGEN, Denmark (AP) — Norwegian authorities say a patient from an island with contaminated water has died after being hospitalized with “gastrointestinal symptoms.”
+COPENHAGEN, Denmark (AP) — A patient from a southern Norway island with contaminated water has died after being hospitalized with gastrointestinal symptoms, authorities said Thursday.

-Erik Vigander of the regional hospital entity in southern Norway said Thursday that the bacteria Campylobacter was found in the patient’s system.
+Erik Vigander of the regional hospital entity in southern Norway said the bacteria Campylobacter was found in the patient’s system.
 That’s the same bacteria identified in other people sickened since E.coli was found in a reservoir that supplied drinking water for the island of Askoey.

 Vigander says the patient who died Wednesday also had “a very serious underlying” health disorder and an autopsy will be performed to determine “the ultimate cause of death.”